ScQ-Cloud/pyquafu/docs/source/installation.rst

 .. code-block:: bash

-   python3 -m pip install --user mindquantum
+   python3 -m pip install --user quafu

 .. _build_locally_for_devs:

 Build locally (for developers)
 ------------------------------

-In order to build MindQuantum locally for developping new features or implementing bug fixes for MindQuantum, there are a few scripts that you can use to properly setup a virtual environment and all the required build tools (such as CMake).
+In order to build quafu locally for developping new features or implementing bug fixes for quafu, there are a few scripts that you can use to properly setup a virtual environment and all the required build tools (such as CMake).
 Currently, there are three local build scripts: